lenoobz/aws-vanguard-ca-etf-scraper/README.md

 #### Technical Summary

-The lambda function is just one of the step in the `state machine` which was configurated in the `povi-infrastructure` project.
+This lambda function is the starting point of a `state machine` which is used to scrape data from Vanguard Canada data.

-That `state machine` will be scheduled to run `Every Monday` and this lambda function will be triggered to scrape `Vanguard Canada ETF` data.
+The `state machine` was configurated in the `povi-infrastructure` project and was scheduled to run `Every Monday`.
+When the `state machine` is executed, this lambda function will be triggered.

 The lambda function will scrape `Fund List`, `Fund Overview`, and `Fund Holding` data from the Vanguard Canada endpoints listed bellow.